danainjax/bf/NOTES.md

 - [X]   Nav bar

 Sprint 6 - Instructor Review and Feedback Prior to Project Review
-- [ ]   Schedule meeting with Aysan to go through App and write notes on what needs to be fixed
+- [ ]   Schedule meeting/ attend office hours with Aysan to go through App and write notes on what needs to be fixed